Texas Capital Bank Review: Lots of Banking Options and Low Monthly Fees

 How To Open an Account

 To open an account at Texas Capital Bank, you can visit one of the bank’s branch locations.
-You also can contact customer service to learn more about how to get started.
-There isn’t an option to open online.
+You also can contact customer service to learn more about how to get started or visit their website to open an account.

 Texas Capital Bank does charge certain fees, including monthly maintenance fees on some of its accounts, but you can waive these fees by maintaining the required minimum monthly balance.
 Here are some other fees you might need to pay.